MEMORANDUM OF UNDERSTANDING

 1.9.
 Clear View.
 The Entity will ensure that its windows and doors are, at all times, not obstructed by objects, fixtures, and signage such that there will be a clear view into, and out from, the Entity, as determined by DPD and the City.
 The Entity will also ensure that there are no obstructing objects, fixtures, and signage limiting the views of any cameras, or the presentation of any signage, provided for under this MOU.

 2.1.
 Surveillance.
-At DPD’s sole cost and expense, DPD will ensure that it has the requisite staff, technology, and network capabilities to adequately monitor the Entity’s cameras, including, but not limited to, during emergencies and other exigent circumstances.
-In the event a 9-1-1 call is placed by the Entity to DPD, DPD will make its best effort to continuously monitor the Entity’s cameras until DPD deems that the premises are secure.
+At DPD’s discretion, it will monitor the Entity’s cameras, including, but not limited to, during emergencies and other exigent circumstances.
+In the event a 9-1-1 call is placed by the Entity to DPD, DPD will make its best effort to monitor the Entity’s cameras until DPD deems that the premises are secure.
 This MOU does not oblige DPD to monitor the Entity’s cameras at any time.

 2.3.
 Patrols.
-At the request of the Entity based on factors such as the presence of loitering or other criminal activity, DPD will coordinate “special attention” visits that may encompass, but are not limited to, the following: entering into the Entity, signing in at the Entity, patrolling parking lots and other parts of the Entity’s property, engaging loiterers, and working with Entity employees for the purpose of furthering law enforcement efforts.
+At DPD’s discretion based on the totality of circumstances, DPD may coordinate visits that may encompass, but are not limited to, the following: entering into the Entity, signing in at the Entity, patrolling parking lots and other parts of the Entity’s property, engaging loiterers, and working with Entity employees for the purpose of furthering law enforcement efforts.

 TERM AND TERMINATION

 3.1.
-This MOU will remain in existence, with respect to all Parties, unless superseded by a Definitive Agreement, subject to a change in local law, or terminated by any Party.
+On an annual basis, DPD shall make its best efforts to schedule a meeting with the Entity to renew this MOU.
+Failure to renew the MOU shall be grounds for termination of participation in the Project Green Light partnership.
+Notwithstanding the foregoing, however, this MOU will remain in existence, with respect to all Parties, until and unless it is superseded by a different agreement, subject to a change in local law, or terminated expressly by any Party.
 Any Party may terminate this MOU without cause with thirty (30) days’ written notice.
-DPD and the City may terminate this MOU with cause so long as reasonable notice is given.
+DPD and the City may terminate this MOU with cause so long as reasonable notice is given, and may at any time terminate this MOU if DPD and/or the City believe, in their sole discretion, that the Entity is failing to abide by the terms of this MOU; is acting in bad faith; or is not in compliance with applicable laws, rules, or regulations.
 In the event this MOU is terminated, the Entity will immediately remove any and all signage affiliated with “Project Green Light Detroit,” including the light and signage described under Article I of this MOU.
 No changes may be made to this MOU unless agreed to by all Parties.